-While most bedrock ages along each valley transect are in stratigraphic order, we find four ages that do not comply with stratigraphic order and fall outside the 95 % confidence interval of the retreat rates calculated from BACON.
-For example, in Lake Creek valley, one age at 13.5 ± 0.3 ka is younger than all up-valley ages, which average 13.8 ± 0.2 ka (excluding one possible outlier outside the BACON 95 % confidence interval).
-In Clear Creek valley, the age from the farthest down-valley site of 14.8 ± 0.3 ka may be a possible outlier because the next three ages up-valley are all older and in stratigraphic order, the oldest of which is 15.3 ± 0.2 ka.
-Finally, one age from the Pine Creek circue of 15.3 ± 0.3 ka may be an outlier because it is older than the next age downvalley $(14.6 \pm 0.3 \text{ ka})$ and a second sample from the circue of 14.2 ± 0.3 ka.
+While most bedrock ages along each valley transect are in stratigraphic order, we find four ages that do not comply with stratigraphic order and fall outside the 95% confidence interval of the retreat rates calculated from BACON.
+For example, in Lake Creek valley, one age at $13.5 \pm 0.3$ ka is younger than all up-valley ages, which average $13.8 \pm 0.2$ ka (excluding one possible outlier outside of the BACON 95% confidence interval).
+In Clear Creek valley, the age from the farthest downvalley site of $14.8 \pm 0.3$ ka may be a possible outlier because the next three ages up-valley are all older and in stratigraphic order, the oldest of which is $15.3 \pm 0.2$ ka.
+Finally, one age from the Pine Creek cirque of $15.3 \pm 0.3$ ka may be an outlier because it is older than the next age downvalley ( $14.6 \pm 0.3$ ka) as well as a second sample from the cirque of $14.2 \pm 0.3$ ka.
 Two suspected outliers are older than expected, which may have been caused by insufficient glacial erosion.
 The two remaining potential outliers are younger than expected, which could have resulted from excessive soil and snow cover, enhanced post-depositional bedrock surface erosion, or a combination of these factors.

-Although we interpret our results using the Promontory Point production rate calibration site (Lifton et al., 2015) and the LSDn scaling scheme (Lifton et al. 2014), we calculate exposure ages with other commonly used calibration sites (e.g., northeastern North America NENA from Balco et al., 2009, and the "global" production rate from Borchers et al., 2016) and another commonly used scaling scheme (Lal/Stone Lm scaling; Lal, 1991; Stone, 2000).
-Samples used for the NENA production rate calibration range in elevation between \sim 50 and 400 m a.s.l. and are located \sim 3000 km northeast of the Sawatch Range.
-This combination produces the oldest ages, given the previously mentioned reasonable production rate calibrations and scaling schemes, that are between 9 % and 12 % older than when using PPT-LSDn (all other combinations fall somewhere between; Fig. 4; Table 1).
+Although we interpret our results using the Promontory Point production rate calibration site (Lifton et al., 2015) and the LSDn scaling scheme (Lifton et al. 2014), we calculate exposure ages with other commonly used calibration sites (e.g. northeastern North America NENA; Balco et al., 2009 and the 'global' production rate; Borchers et al., 2016) and another commonly used scaling scheme (Lal/Stone-Lm; Lal, 1991; Stone,

+2000).
+Samples used for the NENA production rate calibration range in elevation between ~50 to 400 m asl and are located ~3000 km northeast of the Sawatch Range.
+This combination produces the oldest ages given the previously mentioned reasonable production rate calibrations and scaling schemes, and are between 9 to 12% older than when using PPT/LSDn (all other combinations fall somewhere in between; Fig. 4; Table 1).
 We do not feel confident in calculating exposure ages using other production rate calibration sites since the sites in closest proximity likely shared the most similar exposure histories.
-Ultimately, we favor the Promontory Point production rate calibration site (Lifton et al., 2015) because the site is closest in both location (the site is ~ 600 km from the Sawatch Range) and elevation (sample elevations are $\sim 1600 \text{ m a.s.l.}$) to our study area.
+Ultimately, we favor the Promontory Point production rate calibration site (Lifton et al., 2015) because the site is closest in both location (site is ~600 km from the Sawatch Range) and elevation (sample elevations are ~1600 m asl) to our study area.